digio-tech/upi/README.md

 ```
 **Step 8.**
 Register DigioCallback to observe SUCCESS/FAILURE response.
 Observer should be in Activity/Fragment inside onCreate/onViewCreated.
-If called after onResume of Activity/Fragment will not recive any callback, If activity is recreated due to any configuration changes.
+If called after onResume of Activity/Fragment will not receive any callback, If activity is recreated due to any configuration changes.
 ```
 DigioCallback.register().transaction.observe(this, Observer {
             response -> when(response.status){